 - IMPORTANT All labs MUST WORK on Microsoft Visual Studio 2013 because they will be graded on MSVC13.
 If you use Mac or Linux machines or any other Windows compiler, please ensure your labs compile and run on MSVC13 in the ATC lab computers.
-Code that doesn't run on MSVC13 will earn a 25% penalty. - Each lab project should be named "Lab\nn\yourfullname".
-The CPP file inside the project should be named "Lab\nn\yourfullname.cpp". - Each assignment must begin with a documentation block with the following information failure to include the header name block will earn a 10% penalty:
+Code that doesn't run on MSVC13 will earn a 25% penalty. - Each lab project should be named "Lab_nn_yourfullname".
+The CPP file inside the project containing your "main" should be named "Lab_nn_yourfullname.cpp".
+Other CPP files can be named according to their designed purpose. - Each assignment must begin with a documentation block with the following information failure to include the header name block will earn a 10% penalty:

 '''

-// CIS 22A
+// CIS 22B

 // Lab nn: One line description of the lab

 // Name:

 '''

-- Assignments will be graded for Correctness, Structure, Style, Clarity and Documentation. - All labs will require screen shots of your program output.
+- Assignments will be graded for Correctness, Structure, Style, Clarity and Documentation. - Labs may require screen shots of your program output.
 The screen shots should be taken such that the output is clearly readable remember the grading will take place on a different machine so zoom screen shots to improve readability before submitting. - Some labs will require file output.
 Most likely, the format of the file output will be similar to the screen output but will be specified along with the lab. - All labs should have minimum documentation as follows: - 1.
 Name block at the top of the code file. - 2.
 Pseudocode right after the name block, and at other necessary places in your code. - 3.
 Comments in-line with the Program listing as necessary to make your code understandable. - 4.
 Name block in your Program Output. - Remember to adequately test your program.
 When test data is specified, output based on the test data is required. - Remember to collect all necessary files of your work it is your responsibility to ensure I have complete assignments.
 At a minimum, your output will consist of: - 1.
-Your code file as a \.cpp file. - 2.
+Your code files as .h and .cpp files. - 2.
 Your screen output as a JPG or PNG it could be one or more files. - 3.
-If any flowchart is required, it should be in a PDF format with clear readability.
-For flowcharts, hand-drawn diagrams scanned as PDF files or PDF exports from any drawing application used will be acceptable. - 4.
-If any file output is required, it should be in a \.txt format. - 5.
-Zip all your files into a single compressed folder of type \.zip your zip file should be named "Lab\nn\yourfullname.zip". - 6.
+If any flowchart is required, it should be in a PDF format with clear readability, whether hand-drawn or created using any drawing application. - 4.
+If any file output is required, it should be in a .txt format. - 5.
+Zip all your files into a single compressed folder of type .zip your zip file should be named "Lab nn yourfullname.zip". - 6.
 Only include the required files, do not create any sub-folders inside the zip file this is especially important for MAC users. - 7.
 Upload your zip file to the Catalyst link for the corresponding lab only do not email them to me. - 8.
-Not following all of the above or submitting labs in any other zip format (\.gz, \.tar, \.7z etc.) will earn a 10% penalty.
+Not following all of the above or submitting labs in any other zip format (.gz, .tar, .7z etc.) will earn a 10% penalty.